Corus Entertainment: Expanded partnerships, sale of Shaw Communications share, and network closures

+IFC Canada and CosmoTV closed on September 30, 2019.
+FYI would later close on December 31, 2019.

-In March 2020, Corus replaced the individual mobile apps for most of its specialty channels with a unified app under the Global brand, featuring content from Global, Global News, Food Network, HGTV, History, Showcase, Slice, and W Network on-launch.
-The app encompasses the TV Everywhere streaming of programming from the networks for their subscribers, as well as free ad-supported streaming of selected programs from the networks without a television subscription.
+In March 2020, Corus replaced the individual mobile apps for most of its specialty channels with the Global TV App, which featured content from Global, Global News, Food Network, HGTV, History, Showcase, Slice, and W Network on-launch.
+The app encompasses the TV Everywhere streaming of programming from the networks for their subscribers, and also features free ad-supported streaming television (FAST) content from Corus' networks.

 In June and July 2020, Corus reached two content agreements with subsidiaries of Comcast, including Canadian rights to original series produced for its U.S. streaming service Peacock (NBCUniversal) on June 23, 2020, and Canadian rights to original productions from British subsidiary Sky Studios via NBCUniversal Global Distribution (the agreements exclude DreamWorks Animation's television subsidiary, which has a pre-existing output agreement with WildBrain).

 BBC Canada was shut down on December 31, 2020; Blue Ant Media would launch a spiritual successor, BBC First, in March 2021.

-In October 2021, Corus partnered with Discovery Inc. on Canadian marketing for its Discovery+ streaming service.
+In October 2021, Corus partnered with Discovery, Inc. on Canadian marketing for its Discovery+ streaming service.

 DIY Network was rebranded to a Canadian version of Magnolia Network on March 28, 2022.

-In September 2022, Nick+ was shut down and replaced by Teletoon+, which is drawn from the Cartoon Network Studios and Warner Bros.
+On September 1, 2022, Nick+ was discontinued and replaced by Teletoon+, which is primarily drawn from the Cartoon Network Studios and Warner Bros.
 Animation libraries.

-In December 2022, Corus partnered with Paramount Global on launching its free ad-supported streaming television (FAST) service Pluto TV in Canada, with Corus handling Canadian marketing, advertising sales, and contributing channels featuring content from its library and Global News.
+In December 2022, Corus partnered with Paramount Global on launching its FAST service Pluto TV in Canada, with Corus handling Canadian marketing, advertising sales, and contributing channels featuring content from its library and Global News.

-On February 21, 2023, Corus announced that Teletoon would be rebranded as Cartoon Network on March 27, 2023 (ending the brand's presence on linear television after over 25 years of operation), and that the existing Cartoon Network channel would be relaunched as the first Canadian version of its sister brand Boomerang.
+On February 21, 2023, Corus announced that Teletoon would be rebranded as Cartoon Network on March 27, 2023, and that the existing Cartoon Network channel in Canada would be relaunched as a Canadian version of sibling brand Boomerang (focusing primarily on library content from the Cartoon Network and Warner Bros.
+Animation libraries).
+The rebrand would not affect the French Télétoon channel, nor Teletoon+.

-Corporate governance

-The company's current CEO is Doug Murphy.
-Until 2003, the CEO post was filled by John Cassaday.